Rent safe and private dog parks hosted by locals

 How to charge your reward marker

-• First making your noise or visual signal
+• First make your marker noise or visual signal.

-• Pausing for a (literal) second
+• Pause for a (literal) second.

-• Repeating multiple times!
+• Repeat multiple times.

 Eventually your dog will start to respond to the noise itself.
 They might run towards you before you even reach for their treat or toy!
-This is a great sign that indicates they’re forming the right association.
+This is a great sign they’re forming the right association.

 How to use your reward marker in a training session

-An already learned sit cue
+2) An already learned sit cue

 You can read more in our blog on training your dog to sit here!

-A quiet, calm environment
+3) A quiet, calm environment

 Dogs pay a lot of attention to the world around them.
-Their sensitive ears and noses are especially affected in loud, busy situations.
+Their sensitive ears and noses are especially affected in loud, busy situations!
 This can make it hard for them to focus on learning new things.

 When teaching your dog to shake (or asking them to learn any new skill at all) it’s a good idea to start in a calm, familiar environment.
-An open room of your house, your own yard, or a favorite Sniffspot that you visit regularly (so your dog is comfortable there and used to any distractions) can be great options.
+Some great options are:

-Patience
+4) Patience

 Before working with your dog, make sure you’re in a good headspace.
 It’s not always easy to communicate with another species.
 Even basic tricks like offering their paw on cue can confuse our pets at first!